renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 ### user_options.md
 Purpose: Save the preferences of the user.
 Update: when the user selects an option or answer some question.
-Relation: Should explicitly reference steps from project_roadmap.md and the options user selected or answered.
+Relation: Should explicitly reference the options user selected or answered.
 Content: Answers of the user.

 # Adaptive Workflow